modernweb-dev/rocket/site/pages/40--blog/002--sharing-time/index.rocket.md

 Interested?

-🕑 Getting started takes you only 5 minutes
+🕑 Getting started takes you only 5 minutes <br>
-🏃‍♂️ Run "npx @rocket/create@latest" in the terminal.
+🏃‍♂️ Run "npx @rocket/create@latest" in the terminal <br>
-🎯 Choose your template and start coding!
+🎯 Choose your template and start coding! <br>

 PS: It creates a folder for you now worries 🤗